 - Syringes, sharps containers or medical waste.

-- E-Waste (computers, TV's etc).
+- E-Waste (computers, printers, TV's, microwaves etc.).

 The above list are all contaminants to the recycling process.
 If you put these in your bin, your bin may not be emptied.
 You will need to remove these contaminants before your bin can be emptied.
 You may be charged a fee to collect your bin.

 Many of these items can be disposed of at your nearest waste facility.